 Early Life

-Luis Enrique Yarur Rey was born in Santiago, Chile, on December 18, 1950.
-He comes from a family with a strong banking heritage, with his grandfather Juan Yarur Lolas founding Banco de Crédito e Inversiones (BCI) in 1937.
-He earned a law degree from the University of Navarra in Spain and later obtained a Master of Business Administration from IESE Business School, also in Spain.
+Luis Enrique Yarur Rey was born in Santiago, Chile, in 1950.
+He is part of a family with a strong heritage in Chilean banking.
+The Yarur family has a long history in the banking industry, with Luis Enrique's great-uncle founding Banco de Crédito e Inversiones (BCI) in 1937.
+He earned a law degree from the University of Navarra in Spain, and later completed a Master of Business Administration from IESE Business School, also in Spain.

 Rise to Success